nanaisisi/liars_table/README_EN.md

 **About Build Configuration**

-The project includes build optimization settings in `.cargo/config.toml` by default.
+The project includes build optimization settings in `config.toml` (project root) by default.
 This enables fast builds but requires the following tools:

 ```bash